-The Australian National Curriculum Says: Describe and draw 2D shapes with and without digital technologies
+The Australian National Curriculum Says: Describe and draw 2D shapes ...

-- We think they should know both regular and irregular shapes from Triangles to Octagons. - Can they identify the key features?
-E.g. a triangle ٠ has 3 sides.
-Can they draw a shape when asked? - Digital technologies = apps / computer programs - Note: Angles are not formalised at this point.
+- We think they should know both regular and irregular shapes from Triangles to Octagons. - Can they draw the shape when asked? - Can they identify the key features, e.g. a triangle has 3 sides, a square has 4 sides the same length. - Note: Angles are not formalised at this point.
 You can point them out but don't measure them.